CSKcyclist/Lab5/README.md

 The TortoiseGit team also provides [preview releases](https://download.tortoisegit.org/tgit/previews/) on an irregular basis.
 These versions are used by the TortoiseGit developers and are built from the latest code that represents the cutting edge of the TortoiseGit development.

-What to do if things go wrong or a crash happened
+What to do if things go wrong or a crash happened???
 --------------------------------------------------

 Before reporting an issue, please search whether a similar issue already exists and check that your problem isn't fixed in our latest [preview release](https://download.tortoisegit.org/tgit/previews/).